saylestyler/tylsyl/src/blog/nan-people-are-viewing-this-product.md

 title: "NaN people are viewing this product "
 date: 2021-05-08T17:28:37.653Z
 excerpt: "intersting console message from nordstrom.com "
+tags:
-tags: browsers
+    - browsers
+blog: true
 ---
 I was served an ad for a Nike hat that I thought was pretty cute on instagram.
 I opened the link on my phone and saw that the page had one of those scarcity cta's "38 people viewing this".
 Red font.

 Whenever I see one of these I inspect the page to see if it's `Math.floor(Math.random() * 100) + 1`, _for fun_.
 So I opened my computer and google nordstrom nike hat, clicked the first result and the nothing loaded.
 I opened the console and saw this:

 ![nordstrom](https://res.cloudinary.com/cloudimgts/image/upload/v1620495325/Screen_Shot_2021-05-08_at_1.34.52_PM_h3wiyp.png)

 and figured I would figure out what that meant.

 ## replaceState()